Kaga, Nigeria

 Kaga is a Local Government Area of Borno State, Nigeria.
 Its headquarters are in the town of Benisheikh.

-It has an area of 2,700 km^{2} and a population of 90,015 as of the 2006 census.
+It has an area of 2,700 km^{2} and a population of 90,015 according to the census 2006.

 The postal code for the area is 601.

 Kaga is one of the sixteen LGAs that constitute the Borno Emirate, a traditional state located in Borno State, Nigeria.

 Climate/Geography

-Kaga LGA has a total area of 2,700 square kilometers and experiences two distinct seasons: the rainy and the dry.
-The average temperature and humidity in the area are 34°C and 25%, respectively.
+Kaga LGA has a total area of 2,700 square kilometres (or a thousand square mile) and experiences two distinct seasons: the rainy and the dry.
+The average temperature and humidity in the area are 34 °C and 25%, respectively.